 This explains the need for dedicated and determined leadership, to create an inspiring vision of what the project will achieve and to carry its development through all the difficulties which may be encountered.

 Also, the importance of ensuring that the team of people involved in the development process includes a sufficiently wide range of skills, experience and imagination to be able to envisage all the future circumstances which may arise and how they can best be managed.
 Having sufficient resources of competent people, who also understand risk management, to undertake the development process and explore all the issues thoroughly is critical for ultimate success.

 RAMP: risk analysis and management of projects

-Risk lies at the heart of civil engineering.
-The consequence of failure of infrastructure during both construction and operation can be financially catastrophic and life-threatening.
+At the heart of civil engineering lies the need to effectively manage risk.
+Management of risk and opportunity is an integral aspect of Civil Engineering.
+The consequence of failure of infrastructure during both construction and operation can be life-threatening as well as financially catastrophic.
 Many engineering principles are also based on the expectation and mitigation of risks.

 However, the awareness and analysis of risks in the civil engineering industry primarily evolves around health and safety risks and technical risks.
 The financial impact of such risks in the context of business or enterprise is often underappreciated.
 Yet the appreciation and management of the business implications of engineering risks plays an important part in improving the soundness of decision making and ultimately the degree of success of projects.
 In an increasingly complex and interconnected world, the effective management of projects and their related risks is of critical importance to businesses, governments and wider society.